Proven Results.

 The pump was left ‘off tap’ when the TiGR Valve was installed and there was an immediate increase in pump fillage and consistency.

-Field results have proven that a rod pump (with a TiGR Valve) can be taken off tap AND pump efficiently.
+Field results have demonstrated that a rod pump can be taken off tap AND experience increased and stabilized pump fillage.